cmashamolcm/Java_Learnings/refresher/readme.md

         synchronized(lock) and lock can be any object.
 It can be this, class or any object which is not NULL.
         Inside synchronized block, if the thread need to wait, call lock.wait().(fails if caller thread not owns the lock.
 That is why wait() is called on lock inside synchronized(lock) so that we can be sure that the current thread owns `lock`.)
         To inform waiting threads to bid for the room, notify() or notifyAll() is used.

+        Note: sleep(ms) or wait(ms) does not guarentee that thread restarts in given ms.
+        Within this minimum time, thread wakes up and waited one goes to BLOCKING state(fight for lock) and then to runnable.
+Sleeped one has lock.
+So, it goes straight to Runnable state.

       ```
       - `volatile`: